ekinkaradag/Chained-Hash-Table/README.md

+﻿
 # Chained Hash Table Data Structure
 This is my Data Structures and Algorithms (C++) 2018-2019 fall term project.
 We were expected to write a C++ console application which reads a .csv text file that consists of 1.6M tweets and then prints out the top 10 most frequent words in the tweets.
 We had to exclude stop words which is used very often in daily life (i.e. a, an, the, like).
 30% of the project's grade was given for the execution time, so I had to implement the program with a minimal time complexity.

-Visual Studio with C++ is needed to compile
+I used Visual Studio with C++ to compile, but any other compiler can be used to implement the source code.

 <hr />